 Buyers are getting more conscious of their choices in terms of environment-friendliness.
 Global warming and accompanying awareness have persuaded many people to invest in eco-friendly products only.
 If you are also one of those people who want to contribute their share in improving the ecological profile of the planet, then only consider eco-friendly, DOE-approved products.

-Solar heaters are the most eco-friendly among all the types of pool heaters.
+Solar heaters are the most eco-friendly among all types of pool heaters.
 They entail zero emissions.
 Moreover, you don’t have to worry about their overhead expenses because they involve none.
 However, you also need to factor in the limitation of solar heaters that we have discussed earlier.

 Electric heaters follow the solar units with their eco-friendliness.
 But you need to factor in their overhead costs because a heavy-duty electric heater can cost you a lot in monthly utility bills.
 Heat pumps also operate on electricity, so their carbon footprint is more or less the same as electric pool heaters.